How to argue better about the environment (or anything else)

 Please login to favourite this article.

-This quirky comic-style article would be great to introduce students to positive debate in STEM and so would work well across all sciences for years 6, 7, 8, 9, and 10, as well as senior sciences.
+This quirky comic-style article can be used to introduce students to positive debate in STEM and would work well across all sciences for Years 6, 7, 8, 9, and 10, as well as Senior Sciences.

 From climate change to armed conflict, our world is struggling with urgent global issues.
 But disagreements about how to solve them can spiral out of control.